koh43/pi_hailo_ros2/README.md

   ```
   sudo dpkg --install hailort_<version>_$(dpkg --print-architecture).deb hailort-pcie-driver_<version>_all.deb
   ```
-  (Note: A prompt regarding using DKMS (Dynamic Kernel Module Support) is expected, and it is recommended to be approved.)
+  (Note: A prompt regarding using DKMS (Dynamic Kernel Module Support) is expected and recommended to be approved.)

 - Reboot your Raspberry Pi.
 - Run